afindlay/mozillians-ldap/docs/ldap-design.rst

 the current name and all past names so that people can still find tags that they used to know about.

+uniqueIdentifier cn and displayName are mandatory attributes.
+When creating an entry it is also necessary to set the owner attribute to the DN of the user creating it (or to the DN of a group that the user is a member of).

-To make the group 'controlled' add a mozilliansEditGroup attribute with value(s) pointing to the group of users who may edit the group:
+To make the group 'managed' add a manager attribute with value(s) pointing to the group of users who may edit the group:

-    mozilliansEditGroup: uniqueIdentifier=000000000001,ou=tags,dc=mozillians,dc=org
+    manager: uniqueIdentifier=000000000001,ou=tags,dc=mozillians,dc=org

-The naming and descriptive attributes of a normal (open) group can only be changed by the person who created it.
+The naming and descriptive attributes of a normal (open) group can only be changed by the owner of the entry.

-All attributes in controlled groups can be changed by members of the controlling group (and not by anyone else).
+All attributes in managed groups can be changed by members of the manager group (and not by anyone else).

 =================================